 A second reading of the article next follows.
 During the reading, the students map the associations of all the "whos" in the article.
 By doing this, students are guided to associate Chonburi women, Supansa Boomalert, and Supansa as being the same person.
 Similarly, students should be able to identify Samut Prakarn man, James Jones, and Jones as being the same individual.
-Next, the relationship of Bangkok police, traffic police, police, investigators, Sergeant Tawatchai Seemuang, and Tawatchai can be shown
+Next, the relationship between Bangkok police, traffic police, police, investigators, Sergeant Tawatchai Seemuang, and Tawatchai can be shown

 Diagraming the Scene of the Accident

 Before mapping the sequence of actions, the teacher must diagram or draw a picture of what is happening on the whiteboard.
 A simple diagram of Sukhumvit Road opposite the Emporium is drawn.
-The diagram should note directions, the traffic island, and show the locations of both Jones' and Supansa's vehicles.
+The diagram should note directions, and the traffic island, and show the locations of both Jones' and Supansa's vehicles.
 Erasers are a good aid for representing the two vehicles and their movements.